jexia/semaphore/specs/README.md

 ```

 ### Service
-Services define an external service which could be called inside the flows.
+Services represent external service which could be called inside the flows.
 The service name is an alias which could be referenced inside calls.
 The host of the service and proto service method should be defined for each service.
 The request and response message defined inside the proto buffers are used for type definitions.